triton-inference-server/tutorials/Quick_Deploy/ONNX/README.md

 A sample model configuration of the model is included with this demo as `config.pbtxt`.
 If you are new to Triton, it is highly recommended to [review Part 1](../../Conceptual_Guide/Part_1-model_deployment/README.md) of the conceptual guide.
 ```
+# Note: If you have your own model, do not copy the config.pbtxt file
+# Triton will auto generate the config file.

+mkdir -p model_repository/resnet/1
+mv config.pbtxt model_repository/resnet/
+mv model.onnx model_repository/resnet/1/

 docker run --gpus all --rm -p 8000:8000 -p 8001:8001 -p 8002:8002 -v ${PWD}/model_repository:/models nvcr.io/nvidia/tritonserver:<xx.yy>-py3 tritonserver --model-repository=/models
 ```